intel/llvm/sycl/doc/extensions/reduction/reduction.md

 The exact behavior of a reduction is specific to an implementation; the only interface exposed to the user is the pair of functions above, which construct an unspecified `reduction` object encapsulating the reduction variable, an optional operator identity and the reduction operator.
 For user-defined binary operations, an implementation should issue a compile-time warning if an identity is not specified and this is known to negatively impact performance (e.g. as a result of the implementation choosing a different reduction algorithm).
 For standard binary operations (e.g. `std::plus`) on arithmetic types, the implementation must determine the correct identity automatically in order to avoid performance penalties.

-Since SYCL 1.2.1 lacks a way to pass a single variable from the host into the `reduction` function, the reduction variable is specified using an accessor.
-If the accessor represents a buffer containing more than a single value of type `T`, reduction semantics are provided for the first value in the buffer.
+The dimensionality of the `accessor` passed to the `reduction` function specifies the dimensionality of the reduction variable: a 0-dimensional `accessor` represents a scalar reduction, and any other dimensionality represents an array reduction.
+Specifying an array reduction of size N is functionally equivalent to specifying N independent scalar reductions.
 The access mode of the accessor determines whether the reduction variable's original value is included in the reduction (i.e. for `access::mode::read_write` it is included, and for `access::mode::discard_write` it is not).
 Multiple reductions aliasing the same output results in undefined behavior.

 `T` must be trivially copyable, permitting an implementation to (optionally) use atomic operations to implement the reduction.
 This restriction is aligned with `std::atomic<T>` and `std::atomic_ref<T>`.